darkzeroman/Notes/InterviewPrep/InterviewPlan.md

 ##### Interview Tips

-* Write code in classes
+* Write code in classes (if using Java or another OOP)
-* Write test cases
+* Write test cases (a few before and after)
 * Don't dive right in, think about the problem
-* Communicate
+* Communicate all your thoughts
-* Speech:
+* Regarding your speech:
-	* Talk slow
+	* Talk slow but be concise
-	* Eye contact
+	* Eye contact to make sure the interviewer is following your ideas
-	* Talk about positive things
+	* Talk about positive things (like What's a feature you're proud of?)
-	* Ask for feedback
+* Ask for feedback (don't expect it)

+##### Problem Solving

+* Always have a plan
+* Restate the problem
+* Divide the problem into subprobllems
+* Start with what you know
+* Reduce the problem into an easier one with simpler constraints if stuck
+* Looking for analogies or similarities to other problems
+* Experiment with a few strategies
+* Don't get frustrated

 ##### UCTWV (Vidhur's Method)
 * **U**nderstand the problem.